lk-geimfari/awesomo/languages/C#.md

 [**CORS**](https://github.com/aspnet/CORS) is an implementations of common CORS policy and CORS middleware.

 ---
+[**C-Sharp**](https://github.com/TheAlgorithms/C-Sharp) This repository contains algorithms and data structures implemented in C# for eductional purposes.

+---
 [**CppSharp**](https://github.com/mono/CppSharp) is a tool and set of libraries which allows programmers to use C/C++ libraries with high-level programming languages (such as C#).

 ## D